 Review: Windows Phone 8

 In addition to new features, Microsoft updated the behaviors of several components within Windows Phone 8.
-These major changes significantly boost the usefulness of existing features.
+These major changes significantly boost the usefulness of existing features."For You"

 Microsoft wants WP8 to be more personal.
 That's why it's going to make more recommendations for things that are specific to each user.